smart-edge-open/specs/doc/applications/openness_service_mesh.md

     mode: STRICT
 ```

 With mutual TLS enabled, Istio is capable of applying authorization policies as designed by the cluster administrator.
 The below authentication policy is applied automatically by the video analytics service mesh.
-This policy instructs Istio to authorize *all the authenticated* applications to consume the `analytics-ffmpeg` service and use its "GET", "POST" and "DELETE" methods.
+This policy instructs Istio to authorize *all the authenticated* applications to consume the `analytics-ffmpeg` service and to use its "GET", "POST", and "DELETE" methods.

 ```yaml
 apiVersion: security.istio.io/v1beta1